 MeHAF’s Rural Health Transformation initiative includes the following:

 - Grants: MeHAF grants focus on the development of policies and programs that strengthen network development and service coordination in rural communities.
-For a list of currently active grantees, click here.

 - Technical assistance and grantee support: Rural Health grantees participate in shared learning opportunities that feature local and national experts, network development and peer-to-peer sharing.